lettier/gifcurry/README.md

   -d --duration-time=NUM        How long the GIF lasts (in seconds) from the
                                 start time.
 OUTPUT FILE SIZE:
-  -w --width-size=INT           How wide the GIF needs to be.
+  -w --width=INT                How wide the GIF needs to be.
 Height will
                                 scale to match.
-  -q --quality=ITEM             Controls how many colors are used and the
+  -f --fps=INT                  How many frames per second the output should
-                                frame rate.
+                                have.
-                                The options are High, Medium, and Low.
+  -c --color-count=INT          How many colors are used in the output.
 CROP:
   -L --left-crop=NUM            The amount you wish to crop from the left.
   -R --right-crop=NUM           The amount you wish to crop from the right.